Kelcon86/NBA_HOF_Predictions/README.md

 | Basic Neural Net    | n/a               | ![](machine_learning/img/bnn_results.png) |
 | Deep Learning       | n/a               | ![](machine_learning/img/dl_results.png) |

+To see the file used to run all these models, please refer to the [ml_model_experiments.ipynb file](https://github.com/Kelcon86/NBA_HOF_Predictions/blob/main/machine_learning/ml_model_experiments.ipynb) in the [machine_learning folder](https://github.com/Kelcon86/NBA_HOF_Predictions/tree/main/machine_learning) in our repository.

 ### Optimization Attempts Table

+This table shows the number of different optimization attempts made pertaining to feature selection.
+Each attempt experimented with dropping and keeping combinations of features to help the machine learning model perform better overall.
+Per the results seen in the table, our baseline feature selection (keeping all performance stats) resulted in the best outcome.

 |                    **Dropped Features**                    |                 **Results**                |                                                             **Reason**                                                             |
 |:----------------------------------------------------------:|:------------------------------------------:|:----------------------------------------------------------------------------------------------------------------------------------:|